ElVit/netdaemon-notify-on-update/README.md

   - description: The persistent notification may be disabled if only mobile notifications are preferred
 - MobileNotifyServices:
   - default: none
-  - description: The user may define a list of notify services for mobile apps like ios or android [companion app](https://companion.home-assistant.io/).
+  - description: The user may define a list of notify services for mobile apps like the ios or android [companion app](https://companion.home-assistant.io/).
                  If the notify service is valid then a notify message will be sent to your mobile device as soon there is an update available.
                  The notify service my be definded like "notify.mobile_app_myphone" or just "mobile_app_myphone".